Prince-1947/QuizNest/README.md

 4. Also number of question can be edited.
 5. Now navigate to the myproject folder in the terminal
 6. Recreate the database with migration command step 1: python manage.py makemigrations
-7. Recreate the database with migration command step 2:python manage.py migrate
+7. Recreate the database with migration command step 2: python manage.py migrate
 8. Finally start the Django server with this command in terminal: python manage.py runserver
 9. voila!!